JimSeker/sensors/README.md

-android Sensor and input Examples
+android Hardware Sensor and input Examples
 ===========
 eclipse/ has the examples in that eclipse can load.
 These are no longer updated.
 Otherwise everything are Android Studio projects